SuhruthY/Python21/README.md

 ### [Rock, Paper and Scissors][7]:
 <img align="left" width="200" height="200" src="https://miro.medium.com/max/612/1*G9UfaUBS_VqtFILMe37fZw.jpeg">
 The a 5-minute stint of rock, paper, scissors with the computer and designed by you, yourself will improve your mood.

 &nbsp;
 We again use the random function here.
 You make a move first and then the program makes one.
 To indicate the move, you can either use a single alphabet or input an entire string.
 A function will have to be set up to check the validity of the move.

 &nbsp;
 Using another function, the winner of that round is decided.
 You can then either give an option of playing again or decide a pre-determined number of moves in advance.
 A scorekeeping function will also have to be created which will return the winner at the end.

-<br><br>

 ### [Tic Tac Toe][8]:
 &nbsp;&nbsp;&nbsp;&nbsp;The players create a 3×3 square grid.While the first player puts “X” in any one of the squares, and the second player will put an “O” in any square.